db-ui/.github/profile/README.md

 ### Hi there 👋

-We're a passionate team of creatives and techies working at Deutsche Bahn providing the [DB UX Design System](https://marketingportal.extranet.deutschebahn.com/marketingportal/Design-Anwendungen/db-ux-design-system).
+We're a passionate team of creatives and techies working at Deutsche Bahn providing the [DB UX Design System (you need to be logged into the DB Marketingportal)](https://marketingportal.extranet.deutschebahn.com/marketingportal/Design-Anwendungen/db-ux-design-system).

 The [DB UI ecosystem](https://db-ui.github.io/#en) are the technical products out of this Design System.